Pioank/pinpoint-custom-channel-attachment/README.md

 ![attachment-scenarios](https://github.com/Pioank/pinpoint-custom-channel-attachment/blob/main/assets/attachment-scenarios.PNG)

-**Attahced files mechanism:** This solution assumes that each recipient (endpoint) should receive a different file e.g. monthly bill.
+**Attahced files mechanism:**
+- **One file per recipient:** In this case each recipient (endpoint) should receive a different file e.g. monthly bill.
 To achieve this, the files stored in S3 should follow the following naming convention prefix_endpointid.file e.g. OctoberBill_111.pdf.
 You can specify the file prefix in the Amazon Pinpoint journeys custom channel **Custom Data** field.
 The AWS Lambda function will append the endpoint id and file type.
+To select this method, specify **ONEPER** in the Pinpoint journey custom data.
+- **One file for the whole journey:** In this case the attachment file name should be the same as the Pinpoint journey custom data file prefix.
+To select this method, specify **ONEALL** in the Pinpoint journey custom data.

 ## Considerations